Red Bartlett Pear Oil on board, 6 x 7 in.

 And the bad news?

 It won't necessarily make you a better artist.
-Because the market will either push or tempt you to repeat your successes, which can cause you to go stale, mighty fast.
+Because the market will either tempt or force you to repeat your successes, which can cause you to go stale, mighty fast.

-Read on then, because here's what your new job entails...
+Wonderful!
+Read on then, because here's what your new job entails:

 Becoming Frighteningly Good

-Let's focus on just two approaches you can take with your output.
+Let's focus for a moment on just two approaches you can take with your output:

-The First Approach is to crank out a bunch of nice-looking, affordable works of art that will beautify people's homes.
+The First Approach is to crank out a bunch of appealing, affordable works of art that will beautify people's homes.
 It's a perfectly sensible approach that some artists do very well with.

 Except there are countless artists all over the world doing the same thing.
 Emerging artists from developing countries are practically giving their stuff away.
-Competing with that particular crowd will be tough.
+Competing with that kind of crowd will be tough.

 The Second Approach is to devote 80% or your time to getting good.
 But not just good–impossibly good.
-Producing museum-quality art and pricing it higher (again, we're talking livelihood here).
-This puts you in a completely different category, and some interesting things begin to happen:
+Producing museum-quality art, and pricing it higher (remember, we're talking livelihood here).
+This puts you in a completely different category, and some interesting things start to happen...

 Your images start going viral.
-Collectors start coming after you, some of them actually fighting over your pieces.
-Contemporary master Ran Ortner (pictured above) can't meet the demand for his work, simply because nobody paints like him.
+Collectors begin stalking you, some of them actually fighting over your pieces.
+Contemporary master Ran Ortner can't meet the demand for his work, simply because nobody else paints like him.

-Some of my favorite strategies for taking your skills to the next level can be found in the post 5 Unusual Habits to Keep You Growing Artistically (particularly habit #2).
+Tips for taking your skills to the next level can be found in 5 Unusual Habits to Keep You Growing Artistically (See habit #2).

 Because this is an expensive habit.